 While volunteer jobs by nature don’t pay, some will provide (often very basic) accommodation or meals, or both.
 Conservation Volunteers provides basic accommodation, but not meals, in exchange for help on conservation projects.
 Be careful with this strategy, as many voluntourism placements charge you a significant amount of money to volunteer.
 This helpful article from Wisebread will point you in the right direction.

 If you’ve ever been interested in volunteering on an organic farm, this might be the gig for you.
 WWOOF (Worldwide Opportunities on Organic Farms) brings together volunteers and farmers.
 You’ll work a set number of hours in exchange for room and board.
 No previous farming experience is required.

+This is one of those jobs that require travel as part of the career.
 Flight attendants wages vary depending on the airline, and new employees don’t have a great choice of shifts or destinations.
 That said, you can still score some great flights while being paid.
 Airline employees often get substantial discounts on airfare for themselves and their family.
 Some airlines even allow you to pass on discounts to specified friends.

 While this is out of the reach of most of us, those with flight experience can score great flights.
 To become a pilot, you’ll need over 250 hours of flight experience, decent vision, a clear criminal record and good health.

 Technical Writer or Editor